gip58/cyclist-distance-crowdsourced/README.md

 * `allowed_min_time`: the cut-off for minimal time of participation for filtering.
 * `num_repeat`: number of times each stimulus is repeated.
 * `kp_resolution`: bin size in ms in which data is stored.
+* `mask_id`: number for masking worker IDs in appen data.
 * `allowed_stimulus_wrong_duration`: if the percentage of videos with abnormal length is above this value, exclude participant from analysis.
-* `allowed_mistakes_signs`: number of allowed mistakes in the questions about traffic signs.
-* `sign_answers`: answers to the questions on traffic signs.
-* `mask_id`: number for masking worker IDs in appen data.
 * `files_heroku`: files with data from heroku.
 * `files_appen`: files with data from appen.
+* `files_simulator`: files with data from the simulator experiment.
 * `file_cheaters`: CSV file with cheaters for flagging.
 * `path_source`: path with source files for the stimuli from the Unity3D project.
 * `path_stimuli`: path consisting of all videos included in the survey.